 What is Break-even Point?

-Break-even point (BEP) is a term in accounting that means a company’s revenues and expenses equaled within a specific accounting period.
-It means that zero or no profits at all were incurred by the company.
-The BEP may also refer to the revenues that are needed to be reached in order to compensate for the expenses incurred during a specific period.
+Break-even point (BEP) is a term in accounting that refers to the situation where a company’s revenues and expenses were equal within a specific accounting period.
+It means that there were no net profits or no net losses for the company – it “broke even”.
+BEP may also refer to the revenues that are needed to be reached in order to compensate for the expenses incurred during a specific period.

 For example, Company ABC spent $100,000 on manufacturing costs and also acquired revenues worth $100,000.
 In such a case, the company only achieved its break-even point, which means it didn’t lose anything but it didn’t earn anything either.